Awareness among shoppers about jacked up prices & high excise duty trigger the change

 Shoppers Stop has reduced its inventory, for example, from 45 days to 30 days, its lowest level in five years.
 Besides, now the company is buying half the goods on returnable basis if they remain unsold, unlike a decade ago when it used to buy the entire merchandise.

-least three large retailers – Subhiksha, Vishal Retail and Koutons – which saw higher inventory resulting in choked cash flows, leaving them either bankrupt or heavily debt-ridden.
+Analysts point to at least three large retailers – Subhiksha, Vishal Retail and Koutons – which saw higher inventory resulting in choked cash flows, leaving them either bankrupt or heavily debt-ridden.

-to avoid these pitfalls, inventory at the country’s largest retailer Pantaloon has risen to more than 135 days on a consolidated basis.
+But even as several multi-product large retailers have taken steps to avoid these pitfalls, inventory at the country’s largest retailer Pantaloon has risen to more than 135 days on a consolidated basis.
 However, it plans to reduce its stocks by 10 days each year.
 "We are seeing same stores sales slowing down in the recent quarter for Pantaloon and the inventory level is alarming," says Sangeeta Tripathi, senior analyst at Sharekhan Broking.

 Lifestyle and Provogue are also bracing for the possible slowdown by cutting down on inventory.